Are you going on a short trip and wondering if someone should feed your lizard?

 In terms of size, larger lizards can usually survive for longer without food than smaller ones.

-When a lizard isn’t actively eating, it breaks down its existing fat stores to create new energy it can use to survive through the day.
+When a lizard isn’t actively eating, it breaks down its existing fat stores to create new energy to survive through the day.

 This fat, as well as water, is usually stored in a lizard’s tail.

-The larger the lizard, the more fat stores it has at its disposal.
+The more giant the lizard, the more fat stores it has at its disposal.

 The type of species is also an important consideration.